burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 auto a = [=]() ->void  { aa = 1; };
 ```

-With capture `this` there are the following subtleties:
+With the capture `this`, there are the following subtleties:
 - Even though the lambda closure will be an object of a class, its function call operator **will have access to all protected and private members of the class** provided with `[this]` pointer to the object.
-- The language does not provide means to distinguish `this` of the function object and capture `this`.
-The **need variable** will be found automatically.
+- The language does not provide the means to distinguish `this` of the function object and captured `this`.
+The **need "this"** variable will be found automatically.

  Example: